mebabo1/menano/README.md

 ---------------------------
 You can install Smartbox64 by executing the following four commands in the terminal in sequence

-English, Korean, and Japanese are available in Smartbox 64
+English, Korean, and Japanese are available in Smartbox64

 ```sh
 PATH="$PATH:$HOME/bin"